An element of global learning is taking trips, but it’s also about coming to an understanding of who we are in relation to our various communities.

 A significant priority of Packer’s mission is to help young people become “empathetic, responsible, and globally minded.”
 This commitment exists in the classrooms and hallways of every division, from our Early Childhood program through our Upper School curriculum, as well as in our extracurricular offerings.

 Packer students learn about the many different cultures, histories, and experiences represented here at Packer, in our vibrant and multicultural city, as well as in our national and global communities.
 They progressively master one or more world languages.
-The entire 10th Grade travels abroad through our International Symposium program, described below, and many Upper Schoolers participate in Packer’s elective travel programs or study abroad.
+The entire Eleventh Grade travels abroad through our International Symposium program, described below, and many Upper Schoolers participate in Packer’s elective travel programs or study abroad.
 Throughout, we emphasize opportunities for hands-on engagement in the world outside our walls.

 Our Global Learning program is deeply interconnected with our programs in World Languages, Community Engagement, and Diversity and Equity, and benefits from our partnership with the Ndonyo Wasin Primary School in Kenya.

-International Travel for All Tenth Graders
+International Travel for All Eleventh Graders

 Our International Symposium is designed to ensure that every Packer graduate has the experience of using their collaborative and problem-solving skills to generate ideas in unfamiliar contexts, alongside people with whom they may not have a common language.